New Yahoo CEO says company needs to "do better"

-But he said Yahoo was seeing some positive trends in the new year, noting that some large advertisers that had limited their ad spending with Yahoo in 2011, had already committed to "meaningful upfronts" in 2012.
+Jan 24 Yahoo Inc's (YHOO.O) net revenue and profit fell slightly in the fourth quarter, the struggling Internet company's last quarter before new Chief Executive Scott Thompson took the reins.

-The struggling Internet company projected that its net revenue in the first quarter would range between $1.025 billion and $1.105 billion.
+Despite its revenue and profit drop, shares of Yahoo were up four cents at $15.73 in after-hours trading on Tuesday, a sign that investors were pleased that the company was able to hold it together during a tumultuous quarter that saw the surprise resignation of its co-founder Jerry Yang.

-The company earned $296 million in net income in the three months ended December 31, or 24 cents a share, compared with $312 million, or 24 cents a share, in the year-ago period.
+Yahoo said it earned $296 million in net income in the three months ended Dec.
+31, or 24 cents a share, compared with $312 million, or 24 cents a share, in the year-ago period.

 Analysts polled by Thomson Reuters I/B/E/S were expecting 24 cents per share in profit.